You are here:Home»Exchange»TRAINING offered: Upgrading your skills & habits to attract participants for your mindfulness teaching with Murray Cowell

 A recording of the meeting is available on the eamba Youtube channel.

-For enrolment in the specifically created programme, we will give priority to those teachers engaged locally in an eamba Association. (if you wish to participate, but are not a member of a local eamba Association yet, you can contact us at info@eamba.net)
+For enrolment in the specifically created programme, priority was given to those teachers engaged locally in an eamba Association.

 The Programme